Djibouti & “Afar Triangle”

 (1) A high degree of parallelism between events which the author has found throughout his entire career to be perhaps the most important expression of symmetry within bodies of data; it also confirms here a high level of homogeneity for this body of interacting earthquakes.

-(2) Another form of symmetry, or parallelism, is in the timing of major events: most mainshocks are preceded by a major event ‘one year’ prior to the main event (or an expected event) as here we see a M 5.9 on Feb 14, 2025, and M 6.5 mainshock thought due on Feb 1-2 according to specialised timing models.
+(2) Another form of symmetry, or parallelism, is in the timing of major events: most mainshocks are preceded by a major event ‘one year’ prior to the main event (or an expected event) as here we see a M 5.9 on Feb 14, 2025, and an approximate M6.45 mainshock expected about Mar 15-20, according to the analytical timing module represented by Figure 6.

 (3) As in Figure 5, any long sequence of largest annual or monthly events will exhibit a decline after the first large event followed by a build-up to the next mainshock.
-In the mid sequence of low events there may be a period of no recorded events above M 3.8, as here in Figure 5 with nothing recorded for two months.
+In the mid sequence of low events there may be a period of no recorded events, as here in Figure 5 with no events over M 3.8 recorded for two months.

 (4) There is usually a strong drop in events prior to the mainshock: indeed, there may be no further events prior to the final week; in the case of Japan’s M 9.1 this period lasted one month with no events above M 4.0 until the final week.